Major in Spanish

 Marketable skills for this degree include interpersonal, cognitive, and applied skill areas that are valued by employers and are primary or complementary to the major.
 The marketable skills goal was designed to help students articulate their skills to employers.
 UNT's marketable skills were faculty-developed and approved by employers or discipline-specific agencies, e.g., internship providers, chambers of commerce, workforce development boards, and other workforce-related entities.
 For information on these marketable skills: https://vpaa.unt.edu/thecb/class.

-For more information about our major in Spanish, contat:
+For more information about our major in Spanish, contact:

 Dr. Emily Thurman